10 Biggest Struggles of PhD Students

 Another challenge for PhD students is dealing with a lack of personal support.
 Friends, partners, and family members may not understand the worth of a PhD, and may not be supportive of the choice to pursue one.
 Many a PhD student has been distressed by a well-meaning relative asking when they will be finished with their PhD and get a real job.
 This is another reason to get in contact with other PhD students, who can understand your stresses you are experiecning and give you the support you need.
 Sharing these commonalities also helps to make light of them - 'God, my brother was asking again when I would...'

 9. Concerns about the future

 In addition to worrying about their current projects, many PhD students feel concerned about their future too.
-In this uncertain job market, and academic jobs being intensely competitive, there is no guarantee that getting a PhD will lead to a desirable job.
+In this uncertain job market, and academic jobs being intensely competitive, there is no guarantee that getting a PhD will lead to a desirable job (we hope it will!).
 That said, research does show that having a PhD under your belt hugely increases your chances of not only getting a job, but also being paid better, and enjoying greater job satisfaction.
 To help ensure you get to enjoy all of these benefits, it's sensible to start the job hunt early.
 Remember, too, all the transferable skills you develop during your PhD could also help you to get an industry job, if you feel you have had enough of academia.

 10. Problems with motivation